AR

 (1) The date the document was submitted electronically via the electronic filing system; or

-(2) The date the document is received in paper format by the Commission at its office during the hours of operation in § 1-104, whether by in-person delivery, United States Mail, or otherwise.
+(2) The date the document is received by the Commission, whether by in-person delivery, United States Mail, or otherwise.

-(c) Every pleading, except for the appeal petition, and every other document filed for the proceeding shall be served by the filing party on the other party’s authorized representative or, if the party is not represented, on the party itself.
+(d) Every pleading, except for the appeal petition, and every other document filed for the case shall be served by the filing party on the other party’s authorized representative or, if the party is not represented, on the party itself.
 Service shall be to the address provided by the authorized representative or party.

-(1) If both parties or their authorized representatives are users of the Commission’s electronic filing system, service shall be by the electronic filing system.
+(1) If both parties or their authorized representatives are users of the Commission’s electronic filing system, service shall be as directed under the electronic filing system.

 (2) If either the sending or the receiving party is not a user of the electronic filing system, then service on the party shall be by: